Edward Coristine: Early career

 A computer programmer and former engineering student, Coristine has founded a number of startups with companies registered in Connecticut, Delaware, and the United Kingdom.
 One of the startups offers an artificial intelligence Discord bot for the Russian market.
-Coristine owns a limited liability company named TESLA.SEXY.
+Coristine owns a limited liability company named TESLA.SEXY that was launched in 2021 and manages web domains for image hosting services, some of which are registered in Russia.
+Some of the domain names for image hosting managed by Coristine reference abusive or illegal content including rape, child pornography, and the sale of child sexual abuse material.
+Coristine claims to protect the privacy of his users, stating, "All your images are encrypted.
+We do not log IP addresses, device agents or anything else."

 Coristine briefly worked for cybersecurity firm Path Network.
 Bloomberg News reported that Coristine was fired from his internship at Path Network in 2022 for allegedly leaking internal company information to a competitor.
 Following his dismissal, a large collection of internal Path documents and conversations was leaked online.
-Coristine wrote that he had retained access to Path Network's servers, but claimed he did not exploit it.
+Coristine wrote that although he had retained access to Path Network's servers, he did not exploit it.
 Path Network confirmed that Coristine had been fired following a security incident.

 Coristine's online content delivery network, DiamondCDN, has reportedly facilitated the work of the cybercriminal group EGodly.
 In 2023, EGodly thanked DiamondCDN, saying, "We extend our gratitude to our valued partners DiamondCDN for generously providing us with their amazing DDoS protection and caching systems, which allow us to securely host and safeguard our website."
 EGodly has claimed involvement in a number of crimes including email hacking, theft of cryptocurrency, and the harassment of a former FBI agent.

-According to investigative journalist Brian Krebs, Coristine has been active in online communities known as "The Com", a network of Discord and Telegram channels associated with cybercrime activities.
+According to investigative journalist Brian Krebs, Coristine has been active in a group of online communities known as "The Com", a network of Discord and Telegram channels associated with cybercrime activities.

+Coristine worked for a short time at Neuralink, an Elon Musk-run enterprise.

 Federal government

-Coristine worked briefly at Neuralink, an Elon Musk-run enterprise, before being appointed to the Department of Government Efficiency (DOGE) after President Donald Trump took office in January 2025.
-He was among a group of 19- to 25-year-olds without prior experience in government who were appointed to DOGE; Coristine was the youngest member of the group.
-He worked within the Office of Personnel Management (OPM), reporting directly to Amanda Scales, a former xAI employee appointed as OPM chief of staff.
+Coristine worked at the Department of Government Efficiency (DOGE) after President Donald Trump took office in January 2025.
+He was among a group of nineteen- to twenty-five-year-olds without prior experience in government who were appointed to DOGE; Coristine was the youngest member of the group.
+He worked within the Office of Personnel Management (OPM) and reported directly to Amanda Scales, a former xAI employee appointed as OPM chief of staff.
 OPM records listed his role as "expert".
 According to Wired, Coristine sat in on calls using a non-government email address where workers were directed to "go over code they had written and justify their jobs".
 On one call with federal Small Business Administration staff, Coristine asserted that DOGE wanted access to human resources, contract, and payment systems at the agency.